Is There a Market for Quality?

 It’s up to us to build a business that attracts quality clients.
 It’s up to us to avoid falling in the trap of choosing the easy button.
 It’s up to us to do work that matters, and it’s up to us to attract clientele that will appreciate (and pay for) a job well done.

 We have the ability to control every aspect of our business.
-Now it’s on us to exercise that control.
+Now that we realize this, it’s up to us to exercise that control.
 For better or for worse.

 Would you like to get an email every Friday where we share the newest things we’ve discovered about home inspections?
 CLICK HERE to sign up.